cortexproject/cortex/docs/configuration/config-file-reference.md

     # CLI flag: -querier.frontend-client.backoff-retries
     [max_retries: <int> | default = 10]

-  # TLS cert path for the client
+  # Path to the client certificate file, which will be used for authenticating
+  # with the server.
+Also requires the key path to be configured.
   # CLI flag: -querier.frontend-client.tls-cert-path
   [tls_cert_path: <string> | default = ""]

-  # TLS key path for the client
+  # Path to the key file for the client certificate.
+Also requires the client
+  # certificate to be configured.
   # CLI flag: -querier.frontend-client.tls-key-path
   [tls_key_path: <string> | default = ""]

-  # TLS CA path for the client
+  # Path to the CA certificates file to validate server certificate against.
+If
+  # not set, the host's root CA certificates are used.
   # CLI flag: -querier.frontend-client.tls-ca-path
   [tls_ca_path: <string> | default = ""]

+  # Skip validating server certificate.
+  # CLI flag: -querier.frontend-client.tls-insecure-skip-verify
+  [tls_insecure_skip_verify: <boolean> | default = false]
 ```

 ### `etcd_config`